cedricgrothues/home-automation/README.md

 ## Usage

 All responses will be JSON.
 Individual service's README's will detail the expected JSON value.
+Start all docker containers with: `docker-compose up -d --build --force-recreate`

 ### API Gateway Service